 The present study encompasses a total of 42 articles published from 2012 to 2022, as illustrated in Figure 2, which displays the annual distribution of selected papers over 10 years.
 Notably, there were no publications before 2012, and also in 2013, 2015, and 2017.
 Furthermore, the average number of papers published on AI-in-CC-in-CI per year during the period between 2012-2018 was one, indicating a lack of attention to this topic.
 However, the number of publications on AI-in-CC-in-CI showed a significant increase from 2019, with a total of 7 papers published in that year alone, surpassing the total number of papers published before 2019.
-Additionally, the dashed line in Figure 2 represents the result of a third-order polynomial fit, which reveals a significant increase in the number of publications from 2019 to 2022.
+Additionally, the dashed line in Figure 2 represents the result of a third-order polynomial fit, which reveals a sig-nificant increase in the number of publications from 2019 to 2022.
 This trend highlights the growing interest in AI-in-CC-in-CI among practitioners, researchers, and stakeholders in the CI.
-The increasing trend in the number of publications over the potential to revolutionize the CI by improving project management, productivity, cost-effectiveness, and safety.
+The increasing trend in the number of publications over the past decade is justified, as AI and CC have the potential to revolutionize the CI by improving project management, productivity, cost-effectiveness, and safety.
 This emphasizes the relevance and necessity of this review, as more efforts are being made to understand AI-in-CC-in-CI.